Jirka-Mayer/GermanLexicon/README.md

 For this reason I decided not to extract adverbs automatically, since they can be listed manually.

 [More info on adverbs](http://germanforenglishspeakers.com/other/adverbs/).

+TODO: extraction of noun classes
+TODO: setup of morpho analysis (document used tags)